samarh/samarh.github.io/_pages/dm.md

 permalink: /dm/
 ---

 Welcome to the webpage for the Fall 2016 Data Mining course.
-Below you will find outlines of lectures from past weeks.
+Below you will find outlines of lectures from past weeks with links to relevant material.

 ## Week 1
 "You may not know it, but machine learning is all around you.
 When you type a query into a search engine, it’s how the engine figures out which results to show you (and which ads, as well).
 When you read your e-mail, you don’t see most of the spam, because machine learning fltered it out.
 Go to Amazon.com to buy a book or Netfix to watch a video, and a machine-learning system helpfully recommends some you might like.
 Facebook uses machine learning to decide which updates to show you, and Twitter does the same for tweets.
 Whenever you use a computer, chances are machine learning is involved somewhere." - Excerpt from [Pedro Domingo](https://homes.cs.washington.edu/~pedrod/)'s [The Master Algorithm](https://www.amazon.com/Master-Algorithm-Ultimate-Learning-Machine/dp/0465065708)